-- -We treat everyone (children, families and colleagues) with respect. - -We communicate directly when problems arise. - -We use appropriate language at all times. - -We respect the personal space of others and avoid harmful physical contact. - We refrain from giving medical advice
+- We treat everyone (children, families and colleagues) with respect. - We aim to communicate directly when problems arise and ask for support if needed. - We use appropriate language at all times. - We respect the personal space of others and avoid harmful physical contact. - We refrain from giving medical advice.